zacksheppardllc/tot-catharsis-program/src/pages/people/index.md

     name: Jackie Schram
     role: Fortune Teller
   - description: >-
+      Zack Sheppard (he/him) is a freelance software person who likes to be dramatic and make pretty photos.
+You can find out more about him at zacksheppard.com.
+    image: /img/zack.jpeg
+    name: zack sheppard
+    role: 'Photographer, videographer'
+  - description: >-
       Rachel Switlick is a fighter, performer, choreographer, and arts academic.
       When she’s not studying self-defense practices, she works to find ways to make the arts viable in current society.